This information describes how to take in the amount of iron your body needs to stay healthy.

 Your Daily Intake of Iron

-The National Academy of Sciences recommends certain amounts of iron based on your age and sex.
-You can see these recommendations in the “Recommended Daily Iron Intake” table.
+The Institute of Medicine recommends certain amounts of iron based on your age and sex.
+You can see these recommendations in the following “Recommended Daily Iron Intake” table.
 Iron is measured in milligrams (mg).

 Recommended Daily Iron Intake